beNative/udio-prompt-crafter/docs/MANUAL_FUNCTIONAL.md

     -   **Tags List (Right):** When a category is selected, this area shows all of its tags.
 You can drag and drop tags to reorder them or create parent-child relationships (for suggestions).
 Click "Add Tag" or the pencil icon on an existing tag to open the inline editor.
     -   **Inline Tag Editor:** When adding or editing a tag, a panel appears directly on the page.
 Here you can edit the tag's label, ID, description, color, and manage its "Suggests" and "Conflicts With" relationships using a powerful search-and-select combobox.
     -   **Saving:** Changes are not applied until you click the "Save Taxonomy" button at the top.
 You can also discard all your changes or reset the entire taxonomy to the application's default. *All destructive actions like deleting or resetting will prompt for confirmation using a themed, in-app dialog.*
--   **Presets Tab:**
-    -   Here you can directly edit the JSON data for your custom presets in a code editor that provides syntax highlighting.
-This allows for advanced editing, re-ordering, and sharing.
-    -   You can reset to the application's default presets at any time.
 -   **Application Tab:**
     -   **Icon Set:** Customize the visual style of icons throughout the application.
 You can choose from Heroicons, Lucide, Feather, and Tabler.
 The default icon set is 'Feather'.
     -   **UI Scale:** Adjust the overall size of the entire application interface using a slider, from 50% to 400%.
 Changes must be confirmed by clicking the "Apply" button.
 Your preference is saved automatically and applied on the next launch.